-Having a credible DR strategy is an important requirement for many organisations today due to increased digitisation of business operations.
-While a cloud based DRaaS can offer a readily accessible solutions, they don’t all provide enterprise users with the additional flexibility they need or are accustomed to.
-Cloud Volumes ONTAP provides an efficient and reliable on-premises-like DR solution based on the flexibility of NetApp, combined with the scale and economics of AWS, Azure, and Google Cloud platforms.
+Having a credible disaster recovery (DR) strategy is an important requirement for every organization today, especially with the increased digitization of business operations.
+Cloud Volumes ONTAP provides an efficient and reliable on-premises-like DR solution based on the flexibility of NetApp, combined with the scale and economics of AWS, Azure, and Google Cloud.

 This blog will provide step-by-step instructions on how to deploy and configure a disaster recovery solution in AWS using Cloud Volumes ONTAP.